CodeBreaker444/codebreaker444.github.io/_posts/2020-03-29-Reverse-Engineering-AP-Fibernet-IPTV-APSFL.md

    - My options are limited now, i was frustrated with the lag in emulators and rooting the tv image everytime i restart as the root is non-persistance(don't ask me why, they havn't found a way to keep persistance in default android emulator).
 I was going through the other stuff in decompiled apk and found the assets folder.
 - **<u>Analysing the Assets📁</u>**: It looks interesting in the assets folder because there are html, js, css files and i have opened the index.html file in the browser and the whole APSFL layout opened in the browser💻,and checking the console logs which are huge.
 There is a gut feeling in me that we can crack it!
    - The working is simple, The authentication🛡 part is done by the android and the layouts, streaming are handled by the web part.
 They share data between them using some off-the-shelf library known as **TornadoApp**(weird name🧿).
-   - So the operation are all handled by javascript file named as "ap_fiber_stb.min.js" which is freaking 1.5 mb in size and it is 41,000 lines long.
+   - So the operations are all handled by javascript file named as "ap_fiber_stb.min.js" which is freaking 1.5 mb in size and it is 41,000 lines long.
 Anyways i started analysing the .js file, man! it's big.
 At last i have found out that it's deeply integrated with the android library and their is nothing i can do **THIRD BLOW-UP🤯**.
 - **<u>Java Script Time</u>**: In the browser i have observed that the js file has console logs everywhere.
-Another idea strike my mind, I can monitors these logs in realtime in the emulator by using a simple app known as **lOGCAT**.
+Another idea strike my mind, I can monitor these logs in realtime in the emulator by using a simple app known as **lOGCAT**.
 <p align="center"><img src="/images/apsfl/6.png" width="400"></p>
    - Basically app specific logs are blocked in a production apk, but the javascript present in the app is handled by the android webview, which by default omits the console logs.
 I analysed those logs and finally i managed to find a UDP url starting with *udp@//ipaddress*.
 I traced it back to the origin and found the file(json)[HAPPY ME😇] which has all the url's of every channel present in the APFIBER NET IPTV. **🤩JACKPOT🤩**